A non-iterative formula for straightening fillings of Young diagrams: Abstract

 \section{Abstract}

 Young diagrams are fundamental combinatorial objects in representation theory and algebraic geometry.
-Many constructions that rely on these objects depend on variations of a straightening process, due to Alfred Young, that expresses a filling of a Young diagram as a sum of semistandard tableau subject to certain relations.
-It has been a long-standing open problem to give a non-iterative, closed formula for this straightening process.
-This paper gives such a formula, as well as a simple combinatorial description of the coefficients that arise.
-Moreover, an interpretation of these coefficients in terms of paths in a directed graph is provided.
+Many constructions that rely on these objects depend on variations of a straightening process that expresses a filling of a Young diagram as a sum of semistandard tableaux subject to certain relations.
+This paper solves the long standing open problem of giving a non-iterative formula for straightening a filling.
+We apply our formula to give a complete generalization of a theorem of Gonciulea and Lakshmibai.